logicalclocks/hops-docs/docs/admin_guide/oauth2.rst

     * `Provider URI` is the base URI of the OpenId provider.
     * `Provider Metadata Endpoint Supported` if the OpenId provider supports metadata discovery.
 This can be used to retrieve openid-configuration if available.

-After filling in all the required fields, save the new client and hopsworks should be ready to use with OAuth.
+After filling in all the required fields, save the new client.

+Finally logout from hopsworks and you should see a second login option with the provider name and logo of the newly registered client.